BarryDigby/BarryDigby/README.md

 To aid these research goals, I have developed a circRNA analysis pipeline in nextflow capable of consolidating results from multiple circRNA quantification tools maximising the circRNA profile in samples, predict circRNA - miRNA targets & perform circRNA differential expression analysis between the phenotype of interest.

-The workflow can be used as a core production pipeline for sequencing facilities or as a standalone pipeline for research labs to fully elucidate the role of circRNAs in cancer genomics, aiding clinical decisions in health care.
+The workflow can be used as a core production pipeline for sequencing facilities or as a standalone pipeline for research labs to elucidate the role of circRNAs in samples.

 <center>
 <img src="https://raw.githubusercontent.com/nf-core/circrna/dev/docs/images/workflow.png" width="100%" height="100%"/>